consentsam/learnledger/API-DOCUMENTATION-NEW.md

-# ProjectLedger API Documentation
+# LearnLedger API Documentation

-This documentation provides comprehensive details about all the APIs available in the ProjectLedger platform.
+This documentation provides comprehensive details about all the APIs available in the LearnLedger platform.
 It includes information about request/response formats, error codes, and example usage for frontend developers.

 ## Table of Contents